laszewsk/mindstorm/ev3dev/bin/README.rst

 Now let us place the public key on the brick, note that we execute thes commands on our main computer.
-(In future I hope I have time for all of the above steps to create a single script that you can execute on your computer, I did not yet have time to do so.)
+(In future I hope I have time for all of the above steps to create a single script that you can execute on your computer.)

-To setup a nice abbreviation for you ssh logins.
-Edit the file on your local computer `~.ssh/config`.
+To setup a nice abbreviation for you ssh logins, edit the file on your local computer `~.ssh/config`.

 In that file add the following::